Mat Salleh Rebellion: 1897 (Gaya attack)

 This was also the last fort he used for defence during the rebellion.

 1898 (Palatan Peace Pact)

 The tit-for-tat dual reached deadlock by early 1898.
-Cowie, managing director to the court of directors of the British North Borneo Chartered Company, personally travelled from London to arrange peace talks and a peace pact with Mat Salleh (the Palatan Peace Pact).
+Cowie, managing director to the court of directors of the North Borneo Chartered Company, travelled from London to arrange peace talks and a peace pact with Mat Salleh (the Palatan Peace Pact).
 Simultaneously, the Sultan of Sulu wrote a letter to Dayang Bandung, Mat Salleh's wife, urging a peace settlement with Cowie.

 The meeting occurred at Kampung Palatan in Ulu Menggatal on 19 April 1898.
 Mat Salleh was offered a pardon if resistance ceased.
 Cowie verbally promised amnesty and to allow Mat Salleh to settle in the Tambunan Valley, pledging noninterference from the government.
 Mat Salleh acceded and offered to accept it on two conditions: